Friday, January 27, 2017

 Connecticut: Dr. Henry Walton "Indiana" Jones.
 Although born and raised in Princeton, New Jersey, where his father, Dr. Henry Walton Jones Sr., was teaching at Princeton University, Indy taught at fictional Marshall College, somewhere in Connecticut.

 Delaware: Lois Lane of the Superman stories.
-While not definitive, DC Comics has, on occasion, shown a map of the Northeastern United States, with their 2 most famous fictional cities on opposite sides of Delaware Bay: Metropolis, home of Superman and his supporting characters, in Delaware; and Gotham City, home of Batman and his friends and foes, in southern New Jersey.
+While not definitive, DC Comics has, on occasion, shown a map of the Northeastern United States, with an example pictured above, with their 2 most famous fictional cities on opposite sides of Delaware Bay: Metropolis, home of Superman and his supporting characters, in Delaware; and Gotham City, home of Batman and his friends and foes, in southern New Jersey.

 District of Columbia: Alex Cross of James Patterson's novels.
 Although the 1975-79 TV version of Wonder Woman placed her first in Washington, then in Los Angeles, the comic books never give her a permanent base of operations, other than Paradise Island/Themiscyra, which is not under U.S. jurisdiction.